 Tummies full of simple but delicious Italian food, we retired upstairs to nap after our two-day journey to Italy, rising in time to follow Heather to a medieval festival taking place in another hilltop village, Lucchio.
 (You don’t need to hire a car – Heather will drive you around – but you’re able to do more in your free time if you have your own wheels).
 This was essentially an eating tour of the medieval village with its cobbled alleys zigzagging up to a dramatic fortress – as we climbed, we stopped at stalls to sample the likes of necci (chestnut-flour pancakes with or without ricotta), foccacia, salty local sausage, bruschetta with oil and garlic or tomato, and local cakes and crêpes.
 It was a strange way of having dinner, with locals in medieval costume processing past us, but an interesting one.
 Even two-year-old Zac made a new culinary discovery, gobbling up the farro salad (farro – emmer wheat – is a Neolithic grain probably now uniquely grown in this region; my husband wasn’t a fan of the salad but became quite fond of the local farro beer…).

 Our next activity, the following morning, was a cooking lesson with Stefano Brandani at his restaurant, La Taverna dei Birbanti (‘Bad Boys’ Tavern’), even further up the wiggly road from Casabasciana, in Crasciana.
-Ethan was a little disappointed that the personable Stefano didn’t turn out to be quite as actively naughty as he’d cast him in his imagination but was impressed by his pierced eyebrows, tattoos and grizzled, mischievous charm.
+Ethan was a little disappointed that the personable Stefano didn’t turn out to be quite as actively naughty as he’d cast him in his imagination, but he was impressed by his pierced eyebrows, tattoos and grizzled, mischievous charm.

 The boys had previously had an Italian cookery lesson at Cucina Caldesi in London, but this was something else.
 As I wandered cobbled village streets with Zac, stalking somnolent cats and stopping to admire and sniff terracotta pots overflowing with flowers or fragrant herbs, Ethan, Ripley and their dad, were taught how to make such delights as pasta fritta (an antipasto of fried pizza dough), pappa al pomodoro (bread and tomato soup), involtini (thin rolled slices) of beef scattered with rosemary and sage and wrapped around a sliver of prosciutto, and a ricotta cheesecake with wild woodland berries.